explodinglabs/powersync/README.md

 ## How it works

-1. The webpage connects to SSEHub and listens for events.
+1. Send a `POST` request to SSEHub.
-2. You send a `POST` request to SSEHub.
+2. SSEHub emits the request as a Server-Sent Event.
-3. SSEHub emits the request as a Server-Sent Event.
+3. The webpage is connected to SSEHub and listening for events.
 4. The webpage receives the event and refreshes itself.

 <p align="center">